apollographql/apollo-kotlin/design-docs/Json.md

-Json is a relatively simple format but there are a few caveats in Apollo Android:
+Json is a relatively simple format but there are a few caveats in Apollo Kotlin:

 ## Fields order